Greater Pittsburgh Tri-State Outdoor Economy

 Economic Resilience

-The biggest opportunity is the ability of outdoor recreation to drive community improvements, including job creation, small business development, tourism spending, talent attraction and retention, and societal values like improved physical health and mental wellbeing.
-This is especially true for the region’s rural and formerly industrial areas, which have few opportunities for economic growth and development.
-The region is in pursuit of a few key goals – supporting the region’s current outdoor recreation components, investing in key areas for improvement, and promoting the sector to drive tourism, create opportunities for economic development, and generate improved quality of life for all.
+PEC engaged Fourth Economy to explore opportunities to develop and promote the Pittsburgh region as a hub for outdoor economy opportunities within a three-hour drive, a region including 11.5 million people in Maryland, New York, Ohio, and West Virginia.
+The biggest opportunity is outdoor recreation’s ability to drive community improvements, including job creation, small business development, tourism, talent attraction and retention, and societal wellbeing.
+This is especially true for the region’s rural and formerly industrial areas, which have few economic growth opportunities.
+Key goals include supporting current outdoor recreation components, investing in key areas for improvement, and promoting the sector to drive tourism, economic development, and quality of life.

 Our Approach